xdaichain/stake-token/README.md

 ```

 ### Deployment

+1. Deploy `PrivateOfferingDistribution` contract, pass the `_privateOfferingParticipants`, `_privateOfferingParticipantsStakes` arrays to its `addParticipants` function, and then call `finalizeParticipants` function. \
+\
+The `finalizeParticipants` function will add `address(0)` to the participant set if the share of the `address(0)` is not zero.

-1. Deploy `Distribution` contract.
-Pass staking epoch duration, the addresses of all participants and private offering participants stakes amounts to the constructor.
+2. Deploy the `Distribution` contract.
+Pass staking epoch duration, the addresses of all participants (including the `PrivateOfferingDistribution` address) to its constructor.

-2. Deploy `ERC677BridgeToken` contract.
-The total supply is minted at that moment to the `Distribution` contract address that should be passed to the constructor.

-3. Call `initialize` function of the `Distribution` contract with `ERC677BridgeToken` address as a parameter.
-It releases Public Offering, Exchange Related Activities, and 25% of Private Offering tokens.
-The countdown for cliff periods and installments starts from this moment.
+3. Call the `PrivateOfferingDistribution.setDistributionAddress` to set the address of the `Distribution` contract inside the `PrivateOfferingDistribution` contract.

+4. Deploy the `ERC677BridgeToken` contract (and pass `Distribution` and `PrivateOfferingDistribution` contracts addresses to the constructor).

+5. Initialize the `Distribution` contract.
+The `Distribution.initialize` function should also call the `PrivateOfferingDistribution.initialize` function which should accept `ERC677BridgeToken` contract address.

 ### Test deployment (Kovan)
 Run your local node.